Page numbering: Numbering by chapter

 Guidelines for technical manuals, especially loose bound manuals expected to be updated, often recommend numbering pages by chapter.

 When numbering by chapter, page "3-2" is the second page of chapter 3, page "A-3" is the third page of Appendix A.

 Larger newspapers have page "numbers" that begin with a letter -- page "B3" is the third page of the second section.

 Unique numbering schemes

-In the book Humble Pi by mathematics communicator and YouTuber Matt Parker, the book uses a page numbering scheme where the pages count backwards from 314 to 0, referencing the approximation of 3.14 for the mathematical constant pi (π).
+In the book Humble Pi by mathematics communicator and YouTuber Matt Parker, the book uses a page numbering scheme where the pages count backward from 314 to 0, referencing the approximation of 3.14 for the mathematical constant pi (π).

 Electronic documents

 E-books and other electronic documents published in a non-reflowable format such as PDF are normally paginated and numbered in the same way as their printed counterparts.

 While reading devices for reflowable documents such as EPUB e-books may display page numbers, these numbers change from device to device depending on factors such as the size of the display and the selected font size.
 This makes them unsuitable for citation purposes.
 To remedy this problem, Amazon Kindle e-books contain what are called "location numbers", that is, numbers in the margin of the electronic text that indicate where the corresponding page begins in the printed version of the book.